SocinZhao/socin-move-brick/README.md

 # socin-move-brick
-Try to set up your own project
+Try to build a project of my own